 Who are we?

-Skipz Productions cic is a non for profit organisation which provides performing arts and art clubs and classes to children aged 4 years to 18 years old.
+We provide performing arts, art clubs and classes to children aged 4 to 18 years old.
 Our clubs are based after school and are taught in a variety of subject areas such as drama, dance, singing, musical theatre, rhyming and poetry, yoga, art and so much more.
+View our website here.

 We exist because there is currently no performing arts education in the national curriculum therefore we would like to fill in the gap and work with schools to provide these classes for children as well as allowing children to experience theatre through our educational plays and be a part of our theatre plays and talent shows through our “Youth Theatre Group” on Sundays.